 Tombstone Mining District

 Mining in Cochise County can be traced back as early as the 1860s, but continuous Indian raids and general lawlessness in the area stopped any significant mining efforts.
-Tombstone's first intense mining activity started in 1878 with Ed Scheiffelin's discovery of the Tombstone Claim.
-Shortly afterward, he staked out several claims, including the Goodenough, Lucky Cuss, and Toughnut.
+Tombstone's first intense mining activity started in 1878 with Ed Schieffelin's discovery of the Tombstone claim.
+Shortly afterward, he staked out several claims, including the Good Enough, Lucky Cuss, and Tough Nut.
+The Tombstone Mining District was officially formed on April 5, 1878; all claims were held quietly without recording until April 9 to keep the find secret from competing prospectors.

 The map below highlights the boundary of what was considered the Tombstone Mining District.
 The city of Tombstone is near the center, but the district incorporates land to the San Pedro River on the west.
 The northwest corner of the district includes the former railhead at Fairbank, and the southwest corner includes the mill sites of Millville and Charleston.